 Does Mindful-based ERP combine well with medication?

 Yes, medication helps reduce the symptoms of OCD by changing the brain’s chemistry on a passive level.
 This helps a person engage in the cognitive side of therapy.
-The benefit from cognitive change plus the decrease in symptoms from medication further prepares for the active part in therapy, ERP, which ultimately leads to recovery.
+The benefit from cognitive change plus the decrease in symptoms from medication further prepares for the active part in therapy, ERP, which leads to recovery.

 How else can Mindfulness encourage people to respond more positively to ERP?